Monte Carlo integration of non-differentiable functions on $[0,1]^\iota$, $\iota=1,\dots,d$, using a single determinantal point pattern defined on $[0,1]^d$: Background and notation

 where $\{\phi_j\}_{j\in \NN}$ are eigenfunctions associated to $\KK$ and form an orthonormal basis of~$L^2(B)$, and where $\{\lambda_j\}_{j\in \NN}$ are the eigenvalues of $\KK$ satisfying $\lambda_j\ge 0$ for any $j\in \NN$.
 We abuse notation in the sequel and refer $\lambda_j$'s to as the eigenvalues of $K$.

-The existence of a DPP on $B$ with kernel $K$ is ensured if its eigenvalues satisfy $\lambda_j\leqslant1$ for any $j\in\NN$, see e.g. \cite[Theorem 4.5.5.]{Houghetal09}.
+The existence of a DPP on $B$ with kernel $K$ is ensured if its eigenvalues satisfy $\lambda_j\leqslant1$ for any $j\in\NN$, see {\it e.g. }\cite[Theorem 4.5.5.]{Houghetal09}.
 Eigenvalues and eigenfunctions are indexed here by $\NN$ in \eqref{eq:Mercer}, but other countable sets could be considered.
 In particular, the $d$-dimensional Fourier basis is indexed by $\ZZ^d$.
 A DPP $\XX\sim\DPP_B(K)$ is said to be homogeneous if $K$ is the restriction on $B\times B$ of a kernel $C$ defined on $\RR^d\times \RR^d$ which satisfies $C(x,y)=C({o},x-y)$ for any $x,y\in\RR^d$ where $o$ is the origin in $\RR^d$.
 In that case, we will refer to $K$ as a stationary kernel and will use the abusive notation $K(x,y)\equiv K(x-y)$.

 A kernel $K$ such that $\lambda_j \in \{0,1\}$ for $j\in \NN$ is called a ``projection kernel'' and the corresponding DPP a ``projection DPP''.
-The number of points in $B$ of such a model is almost surely constant and equal to the number of non-zero eigenvalues of $K$ (see e.g.~\cite{Lavancieretal15_1}).
+The number of points in $B$ of such a {point process} is almost surely constant and equal to the number of non-zero eigenvalues of $K$ (see e.g.~\cite{Lavancieretal15_1}).